 How to Fix Content that is not Accessible on the Web?

 1. Use descriptive text

 The lack of descriptive text for essential components of a website is a common barrier to accessibility.
 In this example, phrases such as “find out more” and “find out more” aren’t self-explanatory enough.
-Instead, label links or buttons with what the person might expect to find, such as “Read full article” or “Go to full article.”
+Instead, label links or buttons with what the person might expect to find, such as “Read full article” or “Go to the full article.”

 Including descriptive page titles, headings, anchor text, meta descriptions, and the alt text for images is also helpful for search engine optimization.
 Indeed, these forms of structured data allow search engine crawlers to navigate your site’s content easily.
 Likewise, they provide information on assistive technologies that help people access web content with physical or visual disabilities.

 Low-contrast content, such as light gray text on a white background, can make it difficult for some people to see and understand the content.
 It’s not just difficult for people with permanent visual impairments.
 It is also difficult for people to see in bright or natural light and poorly calibrated screens.
 This hampers the accessibility of the website.

 WCAG contrast criteria specify minimum contrasts between text and background colors.
 For font sizes 18 points or larger (14 points if bold), the contrast should be 3 to 1.
 For smaller font sizes, the contrast should be 4.5 to 1.